mijustin/justin4/content/collections/pages/hi-im-justin-jackson.md

         text: 'marketing and growth tips for SaaS founders' -
         type: text
         text: ".
-I'll share the real-world results from experiments I'm running at my company (" -
+I'll share the real-world results from experiments at my company (" -
         type: text
         marks: